ForwardStory/forwardstory.github.io/_pages/home.md

 <section id="about">
   <h2>About Me</h2>

-  <p>I help organizations strategize their communication goals, using best practices, storytelling, and evolving AI tools—with a strong bias for action and a foundation in global health.
-Across 3 continents and 6 countries, I’ve served clients and teams across government, academic, and global health sectors—including CDC, Deloitte, USAID, Peace Corps, University of Washington, and Johns Hopkins—by translating complex ideas into clear, human-centered narratives.
-That work shaped my approach: grounded in integrity, creativity, and in service to people.</p>
+  <p>I have a bias for action and a foundation in public health.
+I enjoy helping organizations reach their communication goals, using best practices, storytelling, and evolving AI tools.
+Across 3 continents and 6 countries, I’ve served clients and teams across government, academic, private, and global health sectors—including CDC, Deloitte, USAID, Peace Corps, University of Washington, and Johns Hopkins—by translating complex ideas into clear, human-centered narratives.
+My approach: grounded in integrity, creativity, and in service to people.</p>

   <details class="expander" id="about-expander">
     <summary>Learn a little more about me <span class="plus" aria-hidden="true">+</span></summary>